News & Events

 Each year, the New Mexico Hay Association and NMSU Extension Plant Sciences Department sponsor and coordinate the Southwest Hay & Forage Conference.
 The event is held in Ruidoso, NM.
 Producers, scientists, and vendors come from all around the Southwest to learn about the latest research advances and to promote the most current technologies in the hay (and other forage) industries.
-The 2019 conference will be held January 23-25, 2019.
-Please visit the NM Hay Association website for more details on the 2019 conference and for online registration.
+The 2019 conference was held January 23-25, 2019.
+Please visit this website or visit the NM Hay Association website for more details on the 2020 conference and for online registration.

 NMSUs Valencia County Cooperative Extension office co-hosts a forage workshop with the Small Farms and Ranch Task Force and Extension Plant Sciences Department in December of every year.
 The workshop is open to the public and features experts on topics ranging from alfalfa management, weed and insect control, soil fertility, pasture grazing, and alternative hay crops.
 Cost of the event is $20 and includes morning refreshments, lunch, educational materials, and door prices.

 This year's workshop will be held in December 2019.